skyforcetw/Garminuino/README.md

 ### 2019-02-19 v0.3.1
 Add arrow recognize for roundabout.
-According to country, arrows of roundabout  can classification to colockwise or counter-clockwise.
+According to country, arrows of roundabout  can classification to clockwise or counter-clockwise.
 Left-sided drive / Right-hand traffic  country, like USA, roundabout arrows are counter-clockwise.
 Right-sided drive/ Left-hand traffic  country, like United Kingdom, roundabout arrows are clockwise.